acino/jump-source/README.md

 1. Open a source file.
 2. Open the command palette with Ctrl + Shift + P and choose the Create a test for this command.
 You may also use the keyboard shortcut Ctrl + O C.

+### Cycle through files with the same name

+When you have multiple files in the same folder with the same filename but different file extensions, you can cycle through them by opening the command palette with Ctrl + Shift + P and choose the Cycle through files with the same name command.
+You can also use the keyboard shortcut Shift + Alt + -.

+This command is always case insensitive.

 ## Release Notes

 Releases of jumpSource for VS Code.

+### 1.3.1

+Adds support for cycling through files with the same filename in the current folder.

 ### 1.3.0